inorbit-ai/inorbit-robot-connectors/otto_connector/README.md

 ## Overview

-This repository contains the [InOrbit](https://inorbit.ai/) Connector for [OTTO Motors](https://directory.inorbit.ai/connect/OTTO-Motors) AMRs.
-Making use of OTTO Fleet Manager's WebSocket and REST APIs as well as InOrbit's [Edge SDK](https://developer.inorbit.ai/docs#edge-sdk), it allows integrating OTTO robots with your fleet on InOrbit, unlocking interoperability.
+This repository contains the [InOrbit](https://inorbit.ai/) Edge Connector for [OTTO Motors](https://directory.inorbit.ai/connect/OTTO-Motors) AMRs.
+Making use of OTTO Fleet Manager's WebSocket and REST APIs as well as InOrbit's [Edge SDK](https://developer.inorbit.ai/docs#edge-sdk), the Connector allows the integration of OTTO robots with your fleet on InOrbit, unlocking interoperability.

-This integration expects each robot to be connected to OTTO's Fleet Manager (FM).
-Once the fleet is set up on this end, the Connector needs to be configured following the instructions below.
+This integration requires each robot to be connected to OTTO's Fleet Manager (FM).
+Once the connection to the FM is established, the Connector needs to be configured following the instructions below.
 A single instance of the Connector is capable of controlling multiple robots.

 ## Features